1. Community Engagement

 Project Overview

-The North Broadway Reconstruction Project will provide long-term pavement maintenance and improve safety and comfort for people using all modes of travel through this section of roadway from Violet Avenue to US 36.
+The North Broadway Reconstruction Project provides long-term pavement maintenance and improves safety and comfort for people using all modes of travel through this section of roadway from Violet Avenue to US 36.

 Background

 Project planning and design happened from 2016 to 2020.
-Construction began in spring 2021 and is anticipated to be complete in spring 2023.
+Construction began in spring 2021 and ended in spring 2023.
 While not part of this project, Xcel Energy converted existing overhead distribution lines to new underground distribution lines alongside North Broadway.
 Find details on the Xcel Energy project webpage.

 Project Updates